syndesisio/syndesis/README.md

 [![CircleCI](https://circleci.com/gh/syndesisio/syndesis-ui.svg?style=svg)](https://circleci.com/gh/syndesisio/syndesis-ui)

 The front end application or UI for Syndesis - a flexible, customizable, cloud-hosted platform that provides core integration capabilities as a service.
-It leverages Red Hat's existing product architecture using OpenShift Online/Dedicated and Fuse Integration Services.
+It leverages open source technologies like Apache Camel, OpenShift and Kubernetes to provide a rock-solid user experience.

-For the middle tier API that this client communicates with, please see the [syndesis-rest](https://github.com/redhat-syndesis/syndesis-rest) repo.
+For the middle tier API that this client communicates with, please see the [syndesis-rest](https://github.com/syndesisio/syndesis-rest) repo.

 Included in this stack are the following technologies: